Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 We recommend the MPI distribution MPICH_ for this tutorial, which can be found for a variety of systems here_.
-You also need mpi4py_, which can be installed with ``pip3 install mpi4py``.
+You also need mpi4py_, which can be installed with ``pip install mpi4py``.
 If you'd like to use a specific version or distribution of MPI instead of MPICH, configure mpi4py with that MPI at installation with ``MPICC=<path/to/MPI_C_compiler> pip3 install mpi4py`` If this doesn't work, try appending ``--user`` to the end of the command.
 See the